Wellness and Recovery Model

 To connect directly with a CHW/RC, please call: (603) 259-1730

 Click the image below to download the Pathway Handout or download the Pathways to Recovery Brochure

 WARM Resource Card

 Do you need support or information on local resources?
 Find your community below to access resources near you:

 The following "What to do if?" documents provide resources for meeting basic needs, including food, shelter, housing, insurance, connections to treatment and recovery, and more:

-For more program information about the WARM Program, please contact Diana Gibbs, Senior Program Manager, at email@example.com or call 603-259-3700 ext.
+For more program information about the WARM Program, please contact Diana Gibbs, Director of Community Programs, at email@example.com or call 603-259-3700 ext.
 222.